Crime in Toronto: The Rizzuto family-Hells Angels ascendency

 Donny Petersen of the Para-Dice Riders joined the Hells Angels to become their national secretary and principal spokesman.
 Petersen was a favorite of the Toronto media in the first decade of the 21st century as he always provided a good news story.
 On 12 January 2002, a Hells Angels convention in Toronto was gate-clashed by the mayor of Toronto, Mel Lastman, who was photographed shaking hands with an Angel, Tony Biancaflora, and the mayor told the media that the Angels were "fantastic" for bringing so much "business" to Toronto, saying: "You know, they're just a nice bunch of guys".
 Lastman's comments caused immense controversy in Toronto.
 The Rizzuto family is closely allied with the Hells Angels, and the same alliance continued in Ontario.
 Juan Ramon Fernandez, the Rizzuto family's agent for Ontario, was often talking in Toronto with Steven "Tiger" Lindsay, one of the best known Hells Angels in the Toronto region, about plans to commit various crimes.
+One of the most notorious crimes in recent Toronto history was a joint operation of the Rizzuto family and the Hells Angels.
+On 21 April 2014, the Hells Angel Paris Christoforou and the Mafiosi Antonio Borrelli shot up the California Sandwiches restaurant in north Toronto in an unsuccessful attempt to kill Michele Modica that left an innocent by-stander, Louise Russo, paralyzed from the neck down.
 A leading Hells Angel was David "White Dread" Buchanan, the sergeant-at-arms of the West Toronto chapter, who was also one of Toronto's principal gunrunners who sold guns that the Angels had smuggled in from the United States to various street gangs of Toronto.
 The white Jamaican immigrant Buchanan had once belonged to the Crips gang, and he served as their principal gunrunner and drug wholesaler after he joined the Hells Angels in 2000.
 Buchanan was shot and killed by Frank Lenti in a Toronto strip club on 2 December 2006 after he threatened and struck Lenti several times.